robince/group-ARD/README.md

 We can estimate the inverse prior variances using similar methods proposed in Appendix 1 of [1].

+For what it's worth, this model was implemented in [3] but called "Group-sparse Bayesian linear discriminant analysis" (?).

 ## References

 [1] Tipping, Michael E. "Sparse Bayesian learning and the relevance vector machine."
 Journal of machine learning research 1.Jun (2001): 211-244.

 [2] Yuan, Ming, and Yi Lin.
 "Model selection and estimation in regression with grouped variables."
 Journal of the Royal Statistical Society Series B: Statistical Methodology 68.1 (2006): 49-67.

+[3] Yu, Tianyou, et al. "Grouped automatic relevance determination and its application in channel selection for P300 BCIs."
+IEEE Transactions on Neural Systems and Rehabilitation Engineering 23.6 (2015): 1068-1077.